vstinner/unicode_book/programming_languages.rst

    bigger than 255, ``'\uHHHH'`` syntax can be used.
 For codes bigger than 65535, ``'\UHHHHHHHH'`` syntax can be used with 32 bits :c:type:`wchar_t`.

+.. todo:: towupper() and iswprint() are locale dependent
+.. todo:: is wchar_t signed on Windows and Mac OS X?
 .. todo:: can wchar_t be signed?